-With a desire to strengthen the future of the church by helping to prepare theologically educated clergy, Rev. Sam Mickens (M.A.R.
+Rev. Sam Mickens (M.A.R.
 '04, M.Div.
 '06) established an endowment to fund the annual lecture series during Black History Month (February), and at his request, the seminary renamed the lectures in honor of Dr. Barbara A. Holmes, Vice-President of Academic Affairs/Dean (2005-2010).
 Dr. Holmes was the first African American woman to be Dean of Faculty in the 150+ year history of the seminary.
-She currently is Professor of Ethics and African American studies at MTS, a lawyer, scholar and author of four books.
 The inaugural lecture of the Dr. Barbara A. Holmes Lectures in African American Studies was presented in February 2009.